Alyssa Targaryen by © Paparinka Art

 Fire & Blood (mentioned)

 In her character, Alyssa took after her brother Baelon.
 As a child, she did not act like a girl.
 She would dress in boy's clothes whenever possible, and preferred to ride, climb, and duel with wooden swords over more lady-like activities, and shunned the company of girls.
-She had a warrior's hearth, according to Archmaester Gyldayn.
+She had a warrior's heart, according to Archmaester Gyldayn.
 As a child, she refused to eat porridge.

 As a young child, Alyssa followed her brother Baelon, four years her elder, everywhere every since she was able to walk, to Baelon's annoyance.
 Soon after her birth in 62 AC, Alyssa's sister Maegelle began to cling to Alyssa, the same way as Alyssa had to Baelon, to Alyssa's annoyance and Baelon's amusement.
 Alyssa avoided her younger sister as well she could.

 While considering a bride for Prince Aemon, Alyssa, as his eldest living sister following the death of Princess Daenerys, was considered.
 Queen Alysanne Targaryen firmly refused, however, claiming Alyssa was meant for Baelon.
-In 72 AC, Alyssa attended a tourney at Duskendale, held in honor of young the wedding of Lord Darklyn to a daughter of Lord Theomore Manderly.
+In 72 AC, Alyssa attended a tourney at Duskendale, held in honor of the wedding of Lord Darklyn to a daughter of Lord Theomore Manderly.
 Alyssa and Baelon finally became inseparable, and by 73 AC plans for their eventual marriage were already being made.
 That same year, after her brother Vaegon had severely insulted their sister Daella, Alyssa poured a flagon of wine over his head.
 When Baelon began training Vaegon at arms during the year that followed, Baelon once brought Alyssa to the training yard, dressed in a man's mail, hoping that having to face a woman would lead to Vaegon making more of an effort.
 Alyssa, recalling the incident between Vaegon and Daella, mocked Vaegon as she danced around him, humiliating him, whilst Daella watched.

 Alyssa married Baelon in 75 AC.
 Their bedding sparked much ribald humor in the following days, as Alyssa's "sounds of pleasure could be heard all the way to Duskendale" it was said.
 That same year, Alyssa claimed a dragon for her own.
 The Dragonkeepers persuaded her not to claim Balerion, assuring her that she would prefer a faster dragon than the old Black Dread.
 Eventually, Alyssa claimed Meleys, who had never been ridden before.